The Harrisburg Choral Society is under the direction of Dr. Robert Hart Baker, who enters his 10th season as music director.

 For many summers, Dr. Baker assisted Gian Carlo Menotti and Christian Badea, guest conducting Spoleto Festival Orchestras both here and in Italy.

 Dr. Baker's orchestras have appeared in Boston Symphony Hall, Carnegie Hall, Avery Fisher Hall, Alice Tully Hall, Radio City Music Hall, and the Kennedy Center .
 He has also been choral director for the Macy's New York Holiday Concerts broadcast by NBC-TV.

-In addition to serving as Music Director of the Harrisburg Choral Society, Dr. Baker conducts the York (PA) Symphony Orchestra, the St. Louis (MO) Philharmonic Orchestra, and the Asheville (NC) Lyric Opera.
+In addition to serving as Music Director of the Harrisburg Choral Society, Dr. Baker conducts the St. Louis (MO) Philharmonic Orchestra, and the Asheville (NC) Lyric Opera.

 An accomplished oboeist, Dr. Baker resides on a small farm near York, Pennsylvania with his wife, flutist Barbra Baker.
 They raise Andalusian horses.